 A static allocation may refer to any of the following:

 1. When referring to computer memory, static allocation is a section of memory that has been set aside for an application when it is first loaded.
-This section of memory is kept to be only used with that application, and is made available again once the program is closed.
+This section of memory is kept to be only used with that application, and is made available again once the application is closed.

 2. With a network or network device, static allocation or a static IP address assigns a fixed address.
 For example, assigning a computer a fixed IP address of 192.168.123.114 never changes unless done so manually.
 This address is designated by the user and not the network.

 Assigning a computer a static IP address that's incompatible with the netmask or your network configuration prevents the computer from communicating properly with the network.